himalayahall/demo/README.md

 - Run replay server and client on separate machines.
 - Make sure network interfaces on test machines have sufficient performance.
-- Carefully tune JVM, dependent libraries, frameworks.
-- Use a binary wire encoding like Google Proto to cut down network traffic.
+- Carefully tune JVM and dependent libraries.
+Use a binary wire encoding like Google Proto to cut down network traffic.
 - Cache large datasets in a distributed cache like Redis.
 - Horizontal scaling -> launch additional replay server processes with a Load Balancer to fan out traffic among the servers.
 Sticky connections would pin client traffic to the same server.